toddgeist/plister/README.md

 # plister
-a java script module to convert back and forth between JSON and a nested property list format.
+a JavaScript module to convert back and forth between JSON and a nested property list format.
 Useful to parse and send HTTP requests data to and from devices that can't handle JSON.
 Sadly, there are some of these

 This was created for use with FileMaker Go.
 There are a set of Custom Functions which can quickly and safely parse this data.